50 Ways to Shrink Your Belly

 Though it can be difficult to target fat in one specific area of your body, certain habits, foods, and exercises have been shown to help people shrink their waistlines, reduce visceral belly fat, flatten their stomachs, debloat, and tone their abs.
 For example, did you know that research shows those who are more in tune with their everyday lives and the world around them have one less pound of fat inside their bellies than those who aren't as mindful?

-For more waist-shrinking tips backed by research, noted experts, and good old fashion science, scroll down.
+These 50 belly-shrinking tips are backed by research, experts, and good old fashion science.

 Shrinking your belly isn't just about what you put in your body, it's about what's going on in your brain, too.
 In a 2015 study, Brown University researchers asked nearly 400 people to complete a mindfulness awareness survey, which asked whether subjects agreed with such questions as "I find it difficult to stay focused on what's happening in the present."
 Then, they X-rayed the subjects' bellies to determine their degree of belly fat.
 The results showed that the higher people scored on the mindfulness survey, the less visceral fat they were likely to have.
 People who are less mindful have, on average, an extra pound of fat inside their bellies than those who are more in tune with their everyday lives and the world around them.
 Eating mindfully also happens to be one of the top weight loss tips from real people.